 I’m shooting mostly architecture and interiors these days and this lens is ideal for that type of work.
 I find the field of view with the 24mm on a 35mm sensor to be wide enough in most interior situations without being so wide that it causes spaces to feel vast and distant.

 [Related Reading: How To Become A Real Estate Photographer | Step By Step Guide]

 Calling this my favorite lens for real estate photography may be an understatement, because I couldn’t function without my Canon 16-35mm f/4 lens.
 It allows me to capture an entire room, large or small, without the space looking distorted or unrealistic.
 My favorite use of this lens is to stand back and zoom in on a particular area like a fireplace mantel or living room vignette.
 It just gives the perfect perspective.

 As a professional real estate photographer, I’m often asked about my work, especially my lens preferences.
-Choosing the right lens for real estate photography can be tough.
-My favorite lens is the Canon EF 16-35mm f/4L IS USM.
-This is because it fits my full-frame Canon perfectly, and it offers great wide-angle performance, even in low-light conditions.
-In some situations, I simply can’t get ideal lighting in a home.
-It’s good to have a lens that can handle lower-light scenes and still maintain clarity without too much fuzz and distortion.
+Choosing the right lens for real estate photography can be tough, however.
+Because it fits my full-frame Canon perfectly and offers great wide-angle performance in low-light conditions, my favorite lens is the Canon EF 16-35mm f/4L IS USM.
+Sometimes, I simply can’t get ideal lighting in a home.
+When that happens, I reach for this lens.
+It handles lower-light scenes, especially one that maintains clarity without too much distortion.

 Here’s a recap of these seven photographers’ favorite lenses for photographing real estate:

 - 1. Canon TS-E 24mm f/3.5L II Tilt-Shift Lens

 - 2. Canon EF 17-40mm f/4L USM Lens